WHAT TO DO IN MELBOURNE IN 2 DAYS

-- 1 HOW TO SPEND 2 DAYS IN MELBOURNE
+- 1 WHAT TO DO IN MELBOURNE IN 2 DAYS

-- 2 TRAVEL TIPS FOR YOUR MELBOURNE ITINERARY
+- 2 TRAVEL TIPS FOR YOUR 2-DAY MELBOURNE ITINERARY

-- 4 FINAL THOUGHTS ON SPENDING A WEEKEND IN MELBOURNE
+- 5 FINAL THOUGHTS ON SPENDING 2 Days IN MELBOURNE

 The beautiful capital of Victoria, Melbourne, has a lot to offer to its visitors.
 It is one of the most exciting places in Australia.
 If you plan to visit this beautiful city yourself, this post can help you create a perfect 2-day Melbourne itinerary.

-Find out about the best things to do in Melbourne – about places to visit, the best activities, and more travel tips for your trip to Victoria´s capital.
+Find out about the best things to do in Melbourne in 2 days – here are the places to visit, the best activities, and more travel tips for your 2-day trip to Victoria´s capital.

 This post was written by Cathy – a Melbourne local